Arctic Security Conference 2025

 Chair: Gunhild Hoogensen Gjørv, Professor, UiT: Arctic University of Norway

-Magnus Mæland, Mayor, Sør-Varanger
+Magnus Mæland, Mayor, Sør-Varanger Municipality

 Outsiders

-Kaffe og boller
+Kaffe & boller

 Guobjorg Rikey Hauksdottir, Predoctoral Research Fellow, Arctic Initative, Harvard University